Julian Weigl: Benfica

-Loan to Borussia Mönchengladbach
+Borussia Mönchengladbach

 On 1 September 2022, Borussia Mönchengladbach announced an agreement to sign Weigl on loan from Benfica.

+On 5 May 2023, Borussia Mönchengladbach triggered Weigl's buyout clause of €7 million, signing him on a permanent five-year deal.

+Al-Qadsiah

+On 1 September 2025, Weigl joined Saudi Pro League club Al-Qadsiah on a two-year deal.

 International career

 Weigl started to represent Germany at youth levels during the qualification for the 2014 European Under-19 Championship, which was eventually won by Germany.
-Since August 2014 he is part of the U-20 squad.
-On 13 October 2014, Weigl scored his first international goal in a 1–1 tie against the Netherlands U20.
-Weigl made his debut for the German U-21 team on 3 September 2015, in a friendly match against Denmark.
-Rewarded for a fine debut Bundesliga with a place in Germany's provisional squad for Euro 2016, Weigl became a full international when he came off the bench against Slovakia.
-The game ended in a disappointing 3–1 defeat, but two days later, Weigl received confirmation that he had made the final cut for the Euros, although he did not play any games.
+He was part of the U-20 squad in August 2014.
+On 13 October 2014, Weigl scored his first international goal in a 1–1 draw against the Netherlands U20.
+Weigl made his debut for the Germany U-21 team on 3 September 2015, in a friendly match against Denmark.

+Rewarded for a fine Bundesliga debut with a place in Germany's provisional squad for Euro 2016, Weigl debuted for the Germany senior squad when he came off the bench in a 3–1 friendly defeat against Slovakia.